beautyjoy/beautyjoy.github.io/sigcse-csp-forum/index.md

   </tbody>
 </table>

+-->

 ## Program Committee

-* Lauren Mock, The Beauty and Joy of Computing, UC, Berkeley
+* Lauren Mock, The Beauty and Joy of Computing, UC Berkeley
-* Michael Ball, The Beauty and Joy of Computing, UC, Berkeley
+* Michael Ball, The Beauty and Joy of Computing, UC Berkeley
-* TODO Tiffany
-* TODO Dan
+* Dan Garcia, The Beauty and Joy of Computing, UC Berkeley
+* Tiffany Barnes, The Beauty and Joy of Computing, North Carolina State University

 We look forward to seeing you at the CS Principles Providers and Teachers Forum!